KeithIMyers/chromiumos-docs/security_review_howto.md

     process is compromised, and the new code doesn't validate these parameters, the feature just added that system call as attack surface exposed to all processes that can access the IPC endpoint.
-*   Are new libraries being used?
+*   Are new libraries being used and what new packages are pulled into the image?
 If so, how confident are we about the quality of the code in the library?
 Do the upstream maintainers patch security bugs?
 Will the team adding the feature be responsible for updating the library when security bugs get discovered?
 Library code is subject to the same (or arguably more) scrutiny than code written by Chrome OS engineers: is it robust against malformed or malicious input?
 Can it be fuzzed?
 *   Is the code accessible to remote attackers?
 Is it exposed directly over the network?
 If so, consider whether this is really necessary, and whether it can be mitigated with firewall rules or other restrictions.